Check Out Our Latest Specials & Save read more

 Electrical Issues

 Electricity plays a huge role in the safety and functionality of your home.
 Electricity is essential to powering your home’s HVAC system, so you’ll want to address this issue immediately.
 For example, if you notice that your lights flicker when you turn on your system, this is a red flag that should be addressed as soon as possible.
 Plus, when there is an electrical issue, there’s always a chance that it could result in a fire hazard.
-According to the Electrical Safety Foundation, electrical fires or malfunctions caused roughly 43,700 home fires and cause an average of $1.5 billion in property damage every year.
+According to the Electrical Safety Foundation, electrical fires or malfunctions cause roughly 43,700 home fires and cause an average of $1.5 billion in property damage every year.

 Unusual Furnace Noises

 Your furnace may seem to be running okay, but it is doing so loudly.
 This noise could be the result of the way that your ductwork is set up in your home, so you can have your ductwork insulated to reduce the noise if this is the case.
 If the noise is coming from the furnace itself, there’s a chance that some parts need to be oiled properly.
-Common noises include popping, rattling, squealing or grinding.
+Common noises include popping, rattling, squealing, or grinding.
 Our team can help catch this problem in its track and reduce the need for costlier repairs down the road.

 Your HVAC Turns Off & On